 Managing and monitoring manufacturing impacts (chemicals, energy, water and waste).

-G-Star has clear targets from 2014-2020, this includes a target to achieve zero discharge of hazardous chemicals by 2020.
-G-Star maintains a supplier onboarding and ranking system which assesses a suppliers’ environmental engagement before becoming a G-Star supplier.
-Beyond setting policies, G-Star conducts site audits, assessing topics such whether a supplier has an Environmental Management System through to if a supplier has an Effluent Treatment plant with adequate capacity.
-Resulting in a score of 87% at level 2.
+G-Star has continued to maintain a supplier onboarding and ranking system which assesses a suppliers’ environmental engagement before becoming a G-Star supplier.
+Beyond setting policies, G-Star conducts site audits, assessing topics such whether a supplier has an Environmental Management System and an effluent treatment plant with adequate capacity.
+This results in a level 2 score of 94%.